 “Who knows,” Tom answered.
 “Maybe we just turn to dust where we stand.”

 The young man walked silent for a moment looking at his animals and pondered this.
 “What do you think will happen to my animals?
 Will they go to heaven too do you think?” the man asked with trepidation and turned to look at his loyal animals following him.

 Tom Pipken shrugged his shoulders.
 “Whatever happens to them, I don’t think they will stay here.”

 “Why not?” the young man asked sounding hopeful.

 “I don’t think that’s God’s will.”

-The young man smiled and seemed pleased with this idea.
-He had spent so many years with his animals that he would hate to think they would remain behind without him.
+The young man smiled at this idea.
+He had spent so many years with his animals that he hated leaving them behind.

 “You got a name young man?”
 Tom asked.